-"You know, my parents were killed.
-I'm not sure whether or not the damned took their life, but I do know they were taken from me prematurely.
+"You know, my biological parents were killed.
+I'm not sure whether or not a cult took their life, but I do know they were taken from me prematurely.
 I don't remember much; I was very young at the time.
-That night… such a blur, dark… cold…could almost taste the blood in my mouth.
-I could still hear his voice, not sure what he said, but…I could hear it."
-Distraught, she idly ran her fork against the empty plate, "It was daunting…this vicious figure hovering over my father, taking his life before my very eyes…"
+That night… such a blur, dark… cold… can almost taste the blood in my mouth.
+I can still hear his voice, not sure what he said, but I can hear it."
+Distraught, she idly ran her fork against the empty plate, "It was daunting, this vicious figure hovering over my father, taking his life right before me…"

-The sudden harsh grazing between porcelain and stainless steel triggered his delayed response, "I'm sorry…"
+The sudden harsh grazing between porcelain and stainless steel triggered his delayed response.
+"I'm sorry."

 She pulled herself from her dark memories, turning her attention to him, "So am I. I vowed to find him, wherever he is.
 I'm going to become stronger and avenge my parents.
 I may not be gifted like my brother, but this is what I live for now.
-The wicked shouldn't be given a chance to live in peace while innocents die…" She stopped herself, "Narus, I'm forever in your debt.
-All I have now is Cabil, and I don't know what I would have done if he… " Suppressing her tears, she grabbed both their plates to the sink.
-"Please…stay the night…"
+Murderers shouldn't be given a chance to live in peace while innocents die."
+She stopped herself.
+"Narus, I'm forever in your debt.
+All I have now is Cabil, and I don't know what I would have done if he… " Suppressing her tears, she grabbed both their empty plates and placed them in the sink.
+"Please, stay the night."

 "What the hell is this?!"
-He could hear his own heartbeat pump anxiety through his fired veins.
+Anxiety pumped through his fired veins.
 His eyes zipped to and fro, studying the room in its immenseness.
 Nothing, just a blackened vastness with no end.
-Burn through it all, he thought, as he tightened his fists, summoning its power, but no flame would erupt.
-Inches away from madness, he strained every muscle in his body to break free, but the pain in his chest was becoming too excruciating to bare.
+'Burn through it all', he thought, tightening his fists, summoning its power, but no flame would erupt.
+Inches away from madness, he strained every muscle in his body to break free, but the pain in his chest became too excruciating to bare.

 "Don't listen to her, Cabil."

-"You're not weak, Cabil...
-You're strong, brave…" Her compliments cleaved a complexity of raw emotion as her tongue coiled about his looped earring.
+"You're not weak, Cabil.
+You're strong, brave."
+Her compliments cleaved a complexity of raw emotion as her tongue coiled about his looped earring.
 Frantic, he conquered, slamming her against the bed, his grip fastened around her neck as he straddled her.

 "For once, just let out all the pent up sexual frustration."
-She caressed his face, "Stop resisting…"
+She caressed his face.
+"Stop resisting."

-Like a million needles on his back, he jumped up on his bed, face completely flushed.
-Was he…finally awake?
-He touched his chest—nothing.
-The wound, all psychological, yet its reality was still very much real.
-He delivered his morning routine and got dressed for battle after noting the alert in his phone.
-As soon as he left his room, he noticed Syreene standing in the living room with a letter in hand.
-Cabil walked pass her to the front door.
+He delivered his morning routine and got dressed for battle after noting the alert in his pad.
+As soon as he left his bedroom, he spotted Syreene standing in the living room with a letter in hand.
+Cabil walked over to the front door as quickly and indifferently as he could, giving her not even a passing glance.
+But of course, his sister wouldn't let him just waltz out the apartment without saying something.